-The ImportedInstalledInstallerEvidenceUsage table holds a record of installed evidence being used from the source connections.
+The ${\tt ImportedInstalledInstallerEvidenceUsage}$ table holds a record of installed evidence being used from the source connections.

 Property Attributes Notes ExternalID Unsigned integer (bigint).
 Mandatory.
 Database key.
 The identifier used in the source connection for the computer that the installer evidence is installed on.
 Note • Strictly, this attribute may be null, because it forms part of a compound database key.
 However, null values may cause import errors (where this object does not get imported), and multiple records from the same connection having nulls may cause data loss through over-writing.
 It is therefore best practice to treat this field as mandatory.
 ExternalInstallerID Unsigned integer (bigint).
 Mandatory.
 Database key.
 The identifier used in the source connection for the installer evidence.
 Note • Strictly, this attribute may be null, because it forms part of a compound database key.
 However, null values may cause import errors (where this object does not get imported), and multiple records from the same connection having nulls may cause data loss through over-writing.
 It is therefore best practice to treat this field as mandatory.

-Property Attributes Notes ExternalInstanceID Unsigned integer (bigint).
+ExternalInstanceID Unsigned integer (bigint).
 Mandatory.
 Database key.
 The identifier used in the source connection for the instance that the installer evidence is associated with.
 Note • Strictly, this attribute may be null, because it forms part of a compound database key.
 However, null values may cause import errors (where this object does not get imported), and multiple records from the same connection having nulls may cause data loss through over-writing.
 It is therefore best practice to treat this field as mandatory.

-ExternalUserID Unsigned integer (bigint).
-May be null.
+Property Attributes Notes ExternalUserID Unsigned integer (bigint).
+Mandatory.
+Database key.
 The identifier used in the source connection for the user that the installer evidence was used on.
+Note • Strictly, this attribute may be null, because it forms part of a compound database key.
+However, null values may cause import errors (where this object does not get imported), and multiple records from the same connection having nulls may cause data loss through over-writing.
+It is therefore best practice to treat this field as mandatory.
 LastUsedDate An ASCII string of alphanumeric characters and punctuation (length 10 characters).
 May be null.
-The last used date of the installed installer evidence, in the form YYYY/MM/DD.
+The last used date of the installed installer evidence.
 NumberOfSessions Unsigned integer (bigint).
 May be null.
 The number of sessions that the installer evidence was in use during the usage tracking period.
 StartDate An ASCII string of alphanumeric characters and punctuation (length 10 characters).
 May be null.
-The start date of the installer evidence usage tracking period, in the form YYYY/MM/DD.
+The start date of the installer evidence usage tracking period.